Independent School Entrance Exams for entry in September 2025. A guide for parents.

 Which school should I choose for my child?

-Parents and students should attend Open Days, see the school in action and meet the head, who sets the ethos and values of the school.
-The school should feel right for the family; it is a long-term life-affecting decision.
+Parents and students should attend Open Days, see the school in action, and meet the head, who sets the school's ethos and values.
+The school should feel right for the family; it is a long-term, life-affecting decision.

-How do I best support my child in preparing towards School Entrance Exams?
+How do I best support my child in preparing for the School Entrance Exams?

 For any child, the best way to prepare them for any Entrance Exam is to make them believe that they can do it but to manage expectations openly.
 They should see the chance to get into a school as a possibility, not a necessity, and if they don't get in, it Is because the school was not right for them, not because they have failed in any way.